7750 N MacArthur Blvd., Suite 120-324 · Irving, TX 75063

 Helice shooting — also known as ZZ and Electrocibles — is a particularly challenging shotgun sport.
 The small targets, called ZZ Birds, consist of a central "witness cap" equipped with winged plastic propellers on either side; the wings simulate the erratic, unpredictable flight of a live bird.

 An oscillating electric motor in the helice launcher spins the target at high revolutions and launches it, either on command, at regular intervals, or randomly.

 Once the zz bird has been launched, the competitor has two shots to hit the target, and only scores points if the witness cap is dislodged from the propellers and lands within a fenced area (ring).

 Helice rings, illustrated at left, are where the actual shooting takes place.
-Helice rings typically include five or seven box launchers, which are arranged in a semi-circle in front of the shooter's position.
+Helice rings typically include five box launchers, which are arranged in a semi-circle in front of the shooter's position.